 Docklands – New Quay – a short walk or tram ride from the CBD, you’ll find restaurants, cafes, bars, and riverside walkways decorated with public artworks.

 The Shrine of Remembrance – in the parklands of Kings Domain, off St Kilda Road, a fine European-style boulevard.

-St Kilda – beachside suburb with restaurants, cafes, bars and famous Luna Park.
+St Kilda – a beachside suburb with restaurants, cafes, and bars.

 Scienceworks – a hands-on, innovative science museum in Spotswood also includes Melbourne Planetarium.
 Exhibits include Australia’s first plane and car.

 Melbourne Museum – innovative collection housed in a stunning modernist building.

 Lygon Street, Carlton – known as “Little Italy”, a popular restaurant, cafe, and bar strip.